 A: Hire the person, not the potential.
 You can teach anyone anything but a person’s personality is largely unchangeable.
 Hire for skills, experience and performance.
 Job development is relationship creation, understanding a person with a disability, and technical skills like how to teach people with a disability complex tasks.
 We tend to hire for conformity and consistency; and people that we think we can manage.
 New ideas are tough to incorporate and require hiring people that are different than you.

 How can agencies create a culture of community and what are the outcomes?

 A: Upper management often gets far removed from the problem so we ask executives to have a caseload of one.
-If I am working with someone, I see firsthand how policy and funding works, I can see what front line staff needs are and what technical skills they need.
+If I am working with someone, I see firsthand how policy and funding works, I can see what the front line staff’s needs are and what technical skills they need.
 As CEO, I can see how our agency policies and practices directly impact staff, consumers, employers, and families.
 If our mission is to liberate people, then being on the front line is great internal advocacy.
-I would challenge any director to get back to why you got into the field in the first place, and present a model your staff can’t refute.
+I would challenge any director to get back to why you got into the community employment services field in the first place, and present a model your staff can’t refute.
 In the highest performing organizations we work with, upper management carries a caseload.
 The outcome is often times lower turnover and higher productivity.